Name, Purposes and Location

-A. Executive Committee: The Executive Committee consists of the Officers of the Trust and any additional person(s) nominated by the Board of Directors from Board membership for a one-year term and voted on at the Annual Meeting.
+A. Executive Committee: The Executive Committee consists of the Officers of the Trust and any additional person(s) elected by the Board of Directors from Board membership for a one-year term.
 The Committee will meet before every Board of Director’s meeting as needed, or at least six times a year.
 They may meet in person, virtually, by phone, or email.
 The quorum shall consist of 3 members.
 Actions require unanimous approval of those present and voting.
 The Executive Committee shall record its decisions in minutes, which minutes shall be distributed to the full Board for ratification or reversal at the next scheduled meeting of the Board of Directors, unless otherwise exempt from this requirement.
 Their primary responsibility is to enable the Corporation to operate efficiently and responsibly.
 To achieve that purpose, the Committee has the following duties:

 The Executive Committee does not have the authority to enter into any contracts without approval of the entire Board of Directors.
 They do not have authority to address land acquisition and stewardship issues unless expressly referred to them by the Stewardship Committee and/or the Board of Directors.

 B. Finance Committee: The Finance Committee consists at a minimum of the President, the Treasurer, and at least one more member of the Board of Directors; non-Board members may be appointed to the committee by the President.
 The committee will be chaired by the President and will meet at the President’s call, but no less than two times/year.
 There are no terms of service on this Committee other than being a land trust member in good standing; all members serve at the pleasure of the President and may be replaced by the President.